Taks0708/SOFTENG310-FinTrack/README.md

 The project is a web app that uses React.js and Tailwind for the frontend, and Express.js for the backend.
 The database used is PostgreSQL.

 To run the web app locally, make sure to run the frontend and backend in separate terminals.
+If you come across errors with logging in, the backend probably isn't running.

 # General Setup
 To start off, you will need the node package manager (npm) to be installed in order to download the dependencies required for the frontend and backend. npm is installed alongside node.js